-On August 8, 2018, the Company entered into an agreement with a corporation controlled by a director for a secured demand promissory note for Cnd \$1.5 million payable on demand with interest accruing at 10% per annum.
-The Company's obligations under the loan facility will be guaranteed by Electrovaya Corp. and 1408871 Ontario Inc., subsidiaries of the Company.
-The guarantee of 1408871 Ontario Inc. will be secured by a fourth charge on the Company's property at 2645 Royal Windsor Dr., Mississauga, Ontario, L5J 1K9.
-(See note 19(b)).
+On August 8, 2018, the Company entered into an agreement with a corporation controlled by a director of the Company for a secured demand promissory note for Cdn \$1.5 million payable on demand with interest accruing at a combination of 3.5% per annum for funds not utilized and 10% per annum for all funds utilized by the Company.
+The Company's obligations under the loan facility was guaranteed by Electrovaya Corp. and 1408871 Ontario Inc., subsidiaries of the Company.
+The guarantee of 1408871 Ontario Inc. was secured by a fourth charge on the Company's property at 2645 Royal Windsor Dr., Mississauga, Ontario, L5J 1K9.
+Subsequent to the year end, the note was fully repaid (note 21(b)).